Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Services Offered by Capital Wealth Planning

-The scope of services offered by Capital Wealth Planning is relatively limited, as it does not provide any financial planning services.
+The scope of services offered by Capital Wealth Planning is relatively limited since the firm does not provide any financial planning services.
 This is because the firm focuses on investment management through its SMAs and other institutional offerings.
-These services are available to third-parties via a sub-advisory relationship with CWP.
-In fact, its SMAs include:
+These services are available to third parties via a sub-advisory relationship with CWP.

 Capital Wealth Planning Investment Philosophy